 Special prix-fixe (fixed price) menus starting at only $10 make the Newport Beach Restaurant Week affordable.

 As Newport Beach Mayor Will O’Neill put it, “The question should be not when are you going to do this, but where.”

 Here are our picks for the best Newport Beach Restaurant Week offers.

 Pro-tip: Remember to make your reservations early.

-Pay with a travel rewards card that earns bonus points at restaurants like the Chase Sapphire Preferred, Chase Sapphire Reserve, Amex Gold, and Capital One® Savor® Cash Rewards Credit Card (learn more about this card).
+Pay with a travel rewards card that earns bonus points at restaurants like the Chase Sapphire Preferred® Card, Chase Sapphire Reserve® Card, American Express® Gold Card, and Capital One® Savor® Cash Rewards Credit Card (learn more about this card).